 The $800m (€648m) acquisition will add drug safety, testing, and discovery services to Charles River’s offerings, as well as a one-million sq. ft. facility in Michigan, US.

-According the CRO Jim Foster, the site will help Charles River meet growing demand.
+According the CEO Jim Foster, the site will help Charles River meet growing demand.

 As pharma companies increasingly rely on outsourced services to improve efficiency and access to expertise they no longer maintain in-house, Charles River need additional capacity to accommodate the demand, he told investors earlier today.